kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 * `Ignore`: ignore any `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args` or `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-envs` extension; no additional CLI arguments or environment variables will be set.
 * `Allow`: accept `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args` and `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-envs` extensions; additional CLI arguments and environment variables may be set.

+By default the reserved extensions should be ignored.

 #### ClusterProfile Example